libp2p/blog/src/_blog/js-libp2p-v1.md

 Currently js-libp2p is the only implementation that supports private-to-private browser connectivity using WebRTC.
 This is a major advantage for js-libp2p, and is a major advantage for the browser ecosystem as allows direct peer-to-peer connecitvity within the browser regardless of whether nodes are located behind NATs / Firewalls.
 A lot of effort was invested in making this a stable and resource senstive transport that can be reasonably used across browser nodes.
 For more information, check out the [private-to-private WebRTC spec](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md).

+To follow the private-to-private implementation in go-libp2p, please see this [tracking issue](https://github.com/libp2p/go-libp2p/issues/2656).

 ## WebTransport

 Historically, WebSockets were the only way for browsers to establish full-duplex two-way communication with servers.
 One of the challenges with WebSockets is that they require a TLS certificate signed by a certificate authority tied to a hostname when a page is loaded over HTTPS — something that nodes in peer-to-peer network often don't have.